Vinodhaya Sitham: Production

 In 2004, Samuthirakani saw the play Vinodhaya Sittham twice.
 17 years later, he told it's playwright Sreevathson about his desire to adapt it as a film, and offered Sreevathson to write the adaptation, but he was unable to commit due to the COVID-19 pandemic, although he remained credited as writer.
 Thambi Ramaiah, known mainly for his character roles, made his debut in the lead role, and Sheriina, a model, made her acting debut.
+The film was produced by produced by Abirami Media Works, photographed by Ekambaram and edited by Ramesh.
 The score was composed by C. Sathya and the film did not have songs.

 Critical reception

 Sify gave a rating of 3 out of 5 and wrote, "Vinodhaya Sitham is a neat feel-good fantasy drama that is worth a watch!".
 Avinash Ramachandran of Cinema Express gave a rating of 3 out of 5 and wrote, "Through Vinodhaya Sitham, Samuthirakani and Co tell us that although there is very little we can do, it shouldn't stop us from being... well, nice people.
 As Albus Dumbledore says in Harry Potter, 'For the well-organised mind, death is but the next great adventure.'
 Did I ever think I'd be using a Harry Potter quote to sum up a Samuthirakani film?
 Well... that's one Vinodhaya Sitham indeed."
 M Suganth of The Times of India gave a rating of 3 out of 5 and wrote, "Thambi Ramaiah anchors [the film] with a performance that is affecting at times and over-the-top often, but he manages to make us care about Parasuraman's fate.
 The supporting cast does what is expected of them, but the treatment of this material feels more TV serial-ish.
 The insistent background score, by C Sathya, which tries to feed us every emotion rather than make us experience them on our own, only fuels this feeling further."